 - Strong Balance Sheet:

 There are horror stories about how weak factoring companies go out of business and leave their clients in precarious situations.
 Make sure your choice in factoring companies has the strong financials and a long track record to always be there for you.

 It is crucial for you to find a factoring company that has direct experience in your industry.
 Some industries are more delicate than others and may require adjustable programs and services.
 Along with the industry experience, you should choose a factoring company that is well-established and has a proven track success record.

 - Additional Factoring Services:

 You should consider if the factoring company include additional factoring services that can help you grow your business.
 A factor that also offers PO funding is a huge plus for a wholesaler or importer.
 Also taking into consideration their account management and back-office services can help you narrow down your options.
 In fact, a dependable factor will provide you with up-to-date information about your account and invoice payment collection.
-Offering high-tech reporting capabilities and 24/7 access to information using online platform is a considerable plus.
+Offering high-tech reporting capabilities and 24/7 access to information using the online platform is a considerable plus.

 This factor is hard to quantify, yet, extremely vital.
 You want to deal with a factor who keeps his promises, fairly treats your customers, and doesn’t surprise you with hidden factoring fees.
 Make use of your resources, you can request your factor to provide you with bank references, client references and a summary of their financial status.
 You need your factoring company to have a reliable credit history and a list of long-term clients.
 Remember, your factor will be your working partner, so a demonstrated track record of professionalism is crucial.

 Choosing a factoring company should be done carefully.
 You need a factor that can offer you more than just financing.
-To choose your factoring company, consider how each of these key factors are vital for your business.
+To choose your factoring company, consider how each of these key factors is vital for your business.